top of page

 Research

-The overarching goal of our research is to develop innovative chemical processes and materials that address critical energy, environmental, and sustainability challenges.
-In particular, we recognize the severity of global waste issues and resource shortages, along with the growing demand for transformative, sustainable, and intelligent manufacturing solutions.
-By leveraging novel dynamic and non-equilibrium processes, we advance a range of electrothermal and electrochemical techniques for chemical synthesis and material upcycling.
+The overarching goal of our research is to develop innovative chemical processes and materials that address pressing challenges in energy, the environment, and sustainability.
+In particular, we are driven by the urgency of global waste accumulation, resource scarcity, and the growing need for transformative and intelligent manufacturing solutions.
+By harnessing novel dynamic and non-equilibrium processes, we are advancing a broad spectrum of electrothermal and electrochemical techniques for chemical synthesis and material upcycling.

 Research_edited.jpg